heygrady/redux-selectors/docs/usage/with-mapStateToProps.md

 Notice that we're defining a `creator` below.
 This is a configurable selector that accepts `props` on the first call and `state` on the second call.
 To drive the point home, we're wrapping `combineSelectors` with `withState` to ensure that it will only ever recompute when state changes.

 Notice below that we're manually defining `props` for each call to `mapStateToProps`.
-Technically these two calls will have different props, even though they have the same values.
+Technically these are _different_ objects, even though they have the same values.
 Fortunately, `withArgs` is memoized by the real value, rather than doing an object equality check.
 With this setup, your selector will avoid being recomputed in cases where `state` is the same and `ownProps` is technically a different object but has the same values.

 ```js
 import { combineSelectors, withArgs, withState, USE_PROPS_AS_ARGS } from '@comfy/redux-selectors'